 What careers could I consider with this degree?

 The ways that people and organizations communicate—no matter their sector or industry—is critical to their success.
 Careers in communication can be found in all kinds of organizations and businesses around the globe.

 “Without a doubt, qualified bilingual communicators are in high demand in the Canadian and international workforce.
 From marketing to public relations to internal communications, the way that businesses connect with stakeholders and customers is central to their success.
 To do this well, we need employees that can effectively understand the nuances of different audiences and engage with them—and have the ability to do so in different languages.”

 Chief Development & Innovation Officer, Groupe Média TFO

 Career opportunities are on the rise

-Statistics Canada reports that job opportunities in communications has increased, with other research on job postings citing that careers requiring marketing and social media skills are rapidly outgrowing the number of qualified applicants available.
+Statistics Canada reports that job opportunities in communications have increased, with other research on job postings citing that careers requiring marketing and social media skills are rapidly outgrowing the number of qualified applicants available.

 More languages mean more access